 I organize holistic, hands-on, educational cooking classes for children.
-Here’s a snapshot of what happens during each cooking class. link Make sure to scroll all the way to the bottom of the page to see more photos.
+Here’s a snapshot of what happens during each cooking class.
+Make sure to scroll all the way to the bottom of the page to see more photos.

 I organize group workshops for parents who want to offer their families healthier food choices and for parents who have picky eaters and want to end meal battles.